sasivatsal7122/Automated-certificate-generator-using-pillow-cv2/README.md

 <h2 align="center">version-1.0.0</h2>
 This repo contains my 2nd mini project that i've done while learning open CV and PILLOW modules in python.

-Idea for this project striked me when i attended an online webinar hosted for more than 500+ participants for skill development, at the end of the webinar everyone is awarded with a participation certificate.
+<br />Idea for this project striked me when i attended an online webinar hosted for more than 500+ participants for skill development,
+at the end of the webinar everyone is awarded with a participation certificate.
 I wondered how did they managed to create 500+ certificates in less than an hr.
-When i was learning open CV i came to know it can be easily implemented with built-in functions in cv module, but the problem is Open CV offers very little amount of fonts there is no option to import o use other fonts.\
+When i was learning open CV i understood certificate automation  can be easily implemented with built-in functions in cv module, but the problem is Open CV offers very little choice of fonts,there is no option to import or use other fonts.
 ### In OpenCV, we have the following 8 fonts available,
 -> Hershey Simplex\
 -> Hershey Plain\